kerneltux0/PackList_Pandemonium/README.md

 ## Code of Conduct

 Everyone interacting in the PackList Pandemonium project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kerneltux0/PackList_Pandemonium/blob/master/CODE_OF_CONDUCT.md).

+## License

+PackList Pandemonium is licensed under the GNU Public License Version 3.
+Terms & conditions are detailed in the license.txt file located in this repository.
+For more information on the license itself, please visit: https://www.gnu.org/licenses/